-- 9.3.
-Each Promotion Group is to comply with the Constitution, By-Laws, Policies and Operating Procedures of the Association and each Promotion Group is responsible to Council.
-Council may intervene in the operations of a Promotion Group when the Promotions Group is not achieving Association objectives. - 9.4.
-Any unresolvable dispute within the Promotion Group or in relation to activities of the Group shall be resolved in accordance with the Association's Dispute Resolution Procedure (Constitution Rule 12). - 9.5.
-Finances. - 9.5.1.
-Promotion Groups will operate with a combination of income sourced from ALCA Council, funds raised by Promotion Groups and grants provided by Council for specific promotional events bid for by Promotions Groups.
+- 9.2 Each Promotion Group is to seek the participation of all the members in their State, Region, Country or Area in the activities of the Group.
+Members distant from the majority of members of the Group are encouraged to network with other members and with the Promotion Group Committee and to participate in Promotion Group meetings by electronic means if unable to attend. - 9.3 Each Promotion Group is to comply with the Constitution, By-Laws, Policies and Operating Procedures of the Association and each Promotion Group is responsible to Council.
+Council may intervene in the operations of a Promotion Group when the Promotions Group is not achieving Association objectives. - 9.4 Any unresolvable dispute within the Promotion Group or in relation to activities of the Group shall be resolved in accordance with the Association's Dispute Resolution Procedure (Constitution Rule 12).

+9.5 Finances.

+- 9.5.1 Promotion Groups will operate with a combination of income sourced from ALCA Council, funds raised by Promotion Groups and grants provided by Council for specific promotional events by application.
 Council will on an annual basis consult with Promotion Groups to determine income requirements and will propose funding allocations in the Association's annual budget.
-Promotion Groups' expenditure of funds is limited to the furtherance of the objectives of Promotion Groups and not to the promotion of individual members. - 9.5.2.
-Promotion Groups are to operate a July to June financial year, to facilitate reporting to the Groups' AGM and then to Council. - 9.5.3.
-Promotion Groups may not incur any liability on behalf of the Association without the written permission of Council. - 9.5.4.
-Promotion Groups must provide such financial information as Council may require to satisfy the Association's reporting obligations under legislation. - 9.5.5.
-Upon becoming an Office Bearer of a Promotion Group or an authorized signatory on a Promotion Group banking account, the person concerned must complete and forward to the Executive Officer, written personal indemnity on the Personal Indemnity Form.
+Promotion Groups' expenditure of funds is limited to the furtherance of the objectives of Promotion Groups and not to the promotion of individual members. - 9.5.2 Promotion Groups are encouraged to submit an Annual Activity Plan with projected costings to Council at the start of each financial year to assist with the allocation of Promotional Pool Funding in the ALCA budget. - 9.5.3 Promotion Groups may not incur any liability on behalf of the Association without the written permission of Council. - 9.5.4 Promotion Groups must provide such financial information as Council may require to satisfy the Association's reporting obligations under legislation. - 9.5.5 Upon becoming an Office Bearer of a Promotion Group or an authorized signatory on a Promotion Group banking account, the person concerned must complete and forward to the Executive Officer, written personal indemnity on the Personal Indemnity Form.
 This form can be found in the 'Operating Guidance for Management.'
 The indemnity will include an undertaking not to commit the Promotion Group to any liability or expenditure beyond that authorised by the Promotion Group and for which funds have been set aside.
-Failure to comply with the undertaking may render the member personally liable for the debt so incurred. - 9.5.6.
-At the discretion of any Promotion Group, or at the request of Council, an Auditor may be appointed.
+Failure to comply with the undertaking may render the member personally liable for the debt so incurred. - 9.5.6 At the discretion of any Promotion Group, or at the request of Council, an Auditor may be appointed.